pbaekgaard/Overleaf-Themes/README.md

 ## Requirements

+-   Tampermonkey Browser Extension
--   The SLext browser extension, as some of the CSS requires this extension.
+-   The SLext Browser Extension, as some of the CSS requires this extension.
     -   It also gives some nice quality of life features

 ## Tips: